 John Schott moved to the Bay Area in 1988 from his hometown Seattle, where he studied with jazz legends Julian Priester and Gary Peacock and classical composer Bun-Ching Lam.
 John is a member of the groove-jazz band T. J. Kirk, nominated for a Grammy for their 1997 release "If Four Was One".
 Among many other recordings, he has four CDs under his own leadership, most recently "Shuffle Play: Elegies For The Recording Angel".
 His avant folk-jazz-blues band, The Typical Orchestra, plays frequently around the Bay Area.
 He lives in Berkeley with his partner Naomi and their son Ezra.
 Check out John's web site.

-Richard Trevor
+Rich Trevor

 string bass